uvalib-components/uvalib-item-display/README.md

 # uvalib-item-display

-An element that displays a Virgo item.
+An element that displays a Virgo catalog or article item.

 ## Dependencies